acn-catwalk-llmops/service-rag/README.md

 ## TODOs

+- App
   - test document loader
   - evtl andere vector datenbank integrieren und probieren zu abstrahieren
+- CICD
+  - make application ports configurable?

 ## CI

+"GitLab Flow" based flow.
+Push/PR to main should deploy to dev env.
+Each run of the pipeline builds, tests, increases semver patch version and pushes the image.
+After pushing the image, Helm deployment to EKS takes place.
+Deployments to other environment can be accounted for by adding new "production/relese" branches and merging main into the newly added branches.

 ### Github Actions Setup

-- add AWS secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to repository secret ("Settings" -> "Secrets and Variables" on repository page)
 -

-"GitLab Flow" based flow.
-PRs to main deploy to dev env. later stages can be accounted for by adding new "production/relese" branches and merging main into the newly added branches. release versions are created by humans tagging commits.
+-